Navigating My Identity as a White Woman Abroad

 It’s important to note that although I feel uncomfortable sometimes because of the way that I look, I’m still in a position of power.
 Men who catcall me on the street do so because they consider me exotic and “hermosa,” not because they see themselves as above me.
 And within the context of Argentine culture, many men still consider catcalling a compliment – though many women are working to change that.

 Even though my friends and I are annoyed when waiters or bartenders persistently speak to us in English, they’re doing so because they’re curious about our culture and want to meet us.
 We don’t encounter xenophobia like many foreigners in the US; rather, people are thrilled to learn about the differences between us.

 It can be unsettling to walk down the street and know that people can immediately sense that you don’t belong, but it teaches you a lot about tolerance and empathy.
 In my everyday life in the U.S., it’s unusual for me to stand out, and being hyperaware of my whiteness every day in Argentina has been a big adjustment for me.

 These feelings are difficult for me to express right now.
 Especially this past week, as I’m constantly scrolling through my news feed to stay updated on the Kavanaugh confirmation hearing, I have little patience for men who tell me I should take it as a compliment when a stranger catcalls me instead of feeling unsafe.
 But facing experiences like this one helps me to learn more about my identity in a global context.
 I plan to come back to this post when I return home to truly be able to process my feelings.
 Until then, I’ll continue to observe my surroundings with a critical eye and learn as much as possible to take back with me.

-Emma Houston is an English literature and Spanish major at DePauw University who studied abroad with IFSA at the Mendoza Universities Program in Argentina in the fall of 2018.
-She served as an International Correspondent for IFSA through the Work-To-Study Program.
+Emma Houston is an English literature and Spanish major at DePauw University who studied abroad with IFSA in Argentina in Fall 2018.
+She served as an IFSA International Correspondent through the IFSA Work-to-Study Program.